 When someone says, “this was all a part of God’s plan” they are basically implying this:

 This “joke” isn’t meant to be funny.
 I know it’s pretty dark satire and I debated if I should keep it.
 It wasn’t even my original idea.
-This is the recreation of the widow’s post I mentioned in the beginning of this blog.
+This is the recreation of the widow’s post I mentioned at the beginning of this blog.
 I can’t even tell you how many widows agreed that this is how Christians’ description of God appeared to them.
 I hope the harshness of this drives home my point.
 This checklist is not even close to a reflection of God’s heart, but it’s the image that Christians are often presenting to broken people and that is a huge problem.

 So please, please, please, if you find yourself standing in front of someone suffering, tell them that God is present, tell them that God is weeping with them, but for the love of everything holy, do not say that it was part of God’s plan!
 His plan did not involve the pain that is now part of the human experience.
 God is, however, an expert in making the broken places in our lives into beauty and He makes plans for that.

 I know that this might be a difficult thing to accept.
 I know that saying “it’s all part of God’s plan” is going to be a hard habit to break in the Christian culture.
-I’m hoping this and my last post (that was about my struggle with this topic) will help begin to change hearts and minds of people so that we can better serve those going through difficult seasons.
+I’m hoping this and my last post (that was about my struggle with this topic) will help begin to change the hearts and minds of people so that we can better serve those going through difficult seasons.

 This blog felt so negative to write.
 My heart isn’t to throw criticisms around.
 I hope you all can see that my intention is simply to shed light on a topic not often discussed but needs to be.
 I know that everyone was doing the best they knew how for me.
 I probably would have been the same way had my tragedy been someone else’s instead.
-My next post will be much more positive and all about the things that people did that was life giving to me.
+My next post will be much more positive and all about the things that people did that were life-giving to me.

 (I love you all!
 Please don’t be mad!)